 Downtown Master Plan

-Winnetka formally began work on its Downtown Master Plan on October 12, 2015.
+Winnetka formally began work on its Downtown Master Plan on October 12, 2015, following the development of the Urban Land Institute Technical Assistance Panel Reports, which identified short-term recommendations to initiate a more focused and improved economic development program.
 The purpose of the Downtown Master Plan was to evaluate and consider necessary infrastructure improvements and enhancements to Winnetka’s three business districts: Downtown Elm Street, Hubbard Woods, and Indian Hill.
 The outcome of the nearly year-long process, which provided many opportunities for community members to participate, was a set of recommendations covering issues such as: land use, development regulations, zoning, circulation, parking, urban design and potential new development.

 On November 3, 2016, after a year-long process of involving community members in the development of a plan, the Council formally adopted the Downtown Master Plan as a component of the Comprehensive Plan via Ordinance M-12-2016.